- Country Info

 The course is offered by a variety of different schools and educational institutions around the globe.
 It is the equivalent of a 4-week, intensive 120-hour TEFL certification, and trains you to teach English to adults only.

 It should be noted that many CELTA providers offer limited (usually local) job placement assistance or none at all.
 The vast majority are language schools and the CELTA organization does not coordinate with other CELTA schools on assistance.
-So, each school is on their own with regard to resources for job assistance and placement.
+So, each school is on its own about resources for job assistance and placement.

-DELTA stands for Diploma in English Language Teaching to Adults.
+The DELTA acronym stands for Diploma in English Language Teaching to Adults.

 Similar to CELTA, DELTA is another certification brand awarded by the University of Cambridge's non-profit assessment organization, Cambridge English Assessment.

 A DELTA qualification is restrictive in the sense that it is only offered to qualified teachers who already have at least one year of teaching experience.
 Therefore, DELTA should be only be considered as an option for experienced teachers who are seeking more credentials from Cambridge English Assessment, specifically.